ncl-icb-analytics/dbt-OLIDS/README.md

 ## Deploying to QA and Production

-By default, `dbt run` builds in your dev environment.
+By default, `dbt run` builds in the dev environment.
 To deploy to other environments:

 **QA Environment:**
 ```bash